HNC in Electrical and Electronic Engineering (Pearson)

 This course builds up core skills whilst preparing you for further subject specialisation if learners wish to progress onto a level 5 HND or onto the second year of a full Honours degree course.
 It prepares and equips those taking their first steps into employment in the engineering sector, with the relevant knowledge needed to succeed.
 It can also help those already employed in the engineering sector to further their skills to progress in their careers, specialise in certain areas, and gain promotions.

-1. Prepares you for first steps into employment in engineering
+1. Prepares you for first or next steps in engineering-related employment

 2. Improve current skills